 Our children deserve a real-world educational schedule and life experience

-Develop a pilot demonstration project enabling several high schools and their feeder schools to have year-round schooling to improve academic outcomes that fit better with parents’ year-round, real world work schedule.
-Students will have a better likelihood to succeed in school without the loss of knowledge that often occurs when students are out of school for three months.
-Many parents will be better able to schedule vacation time with their families with a school schedule that is more in line with their own work schedule.
-Utah can begin to transform our schools into better used public education community resource centers for students and residents throughout the year instead of letting them sit idle, wasting taxpayer money during the summer.
+COMMUNITY EDUCATIONAL RESOURCE CENTERS.
+Transform our schools into better used public education community resource centers for students and residents throughout the year instead of letting them sit idle, wasting taxpayer money during the summer.
 By providing incentive grants to local schools to design schools for the entire community using modular designs, school buildings can be transformed with flexible building pods allowing various rooms to house various programs to meet the unique needs of changing neighborhoods.
-The sight of ugly detached add-on mobile rooms can be eliminated.
+The sight of ugly detached, inefficient add-on mobile rooms can be eliminated.
 Areas for private and public contractors to provide for childcare or even social services to residents, the elderly can be made available.
 Libraries can be consolidated.
 Community education facilities can be used by adults throughout the year and into the evening hours in all our schools and decreasing the opportunities for our public school buildings to be vandalized and making better use of your taxpayer dollars.

-Instead of depending solely on letter grades to evaluate how our students are doing, using naturalistic evaluation methods such as narrative evaluations by local business people and professionals in the real world, both students and prospective employers can truly begin to understand each individuals' strengths and weaknesses such as those used by New College, Sarasota Florida where I went to school.
+Instead of depending on letter grades to evaluate how our students are doing, using naturalistic evaluation methods such as narrative evaluations by local business people and professionals in the real world, both students and prospective employers can truly begin to understand each individuals' strengths and weaknesses such as those used by New College, Sarasota Florida where I went to school.

 OUR SCHOOLS DESERVE SPECIAL EDUCATION